"Gastronomic Capital of the Americas."

 Day at Leisure - Enjoy your day at leisure exploring Cusco on your own or relax at the Hotel Monasterio.

-Suggested experience in Cusco - Tipón and Andahuaylillas - Head southeast from Cusco to Tipón, a seldom visited Inca ruin complex consisting of a vast walled enclosure with complex Inca canals, water works and baths, some of which are still functioning.
+Suggested experience in Cusco - Tipón and Andahuaylillas - 7 hour tour led by our expert guide.
+This tour is perfect for acclimatization for a longer trek or just for a lovely day outside, far away from the crowds.
+Head southeast from Cusco to Tipón, a seldom visited Inca ruin complex consisting of a vast walled enclosure with complex Inca canals, water works and baths, some of which are still functioning.
 The location is superb, with stunning views of the mountains and valley.
+From the entrance you may choose to undertake the popular 45 minute hike leading to the ruins.
+You may also choose to hike uphill from the enclosure to a magnificent Inca aqueduct, a 2 to 3 hour walk.
+Following your exploration of this marvelous site, enjoy a picnic lunch before being transferred back to your Cusco hotel.
 Along the way, you will visit Andahuaylillas, a small town surrounded by mountains.
 Here you will wonder at the beautiful San Pedro de Andahuaylillas Church, commonly referred to as the "Sistine Chapel of America" and known for its splendid murals and original, fully restored organ.